 - Sheet music (for scientific purposes) can be found via WorldCat.
 For material type, choose Musical score.
 More possibilities can be found in the LibGuide Sheet Music.

-- An overview of all digital dictionaries can be found here.
+- Go to an overview of all digital dictionaries at bibe.library.uu.nl.
 Paper dictionaries can be found in the Utrecht Science Park University Library at the NASLG collection (reference).
 The University Library City Centre has large language collections.
 At the beginning of each language collection, you will find an extensive collection of dictionaries specific to that language.

 - There is a collection of audio-visual material, with DVDs (feature films, documentaries, television series) , which can be found in WorldCat (filter by DVD).
-You can find a full over overview of the search systems for audio-visual material here.
+Go to a full overview of the search systems for audio-visual material at bibe.library.uu.nl.

-- For help with searching for existing datasets, go to Research Data Management Support.
+- For help with searching for existing datasets, go to the website of Research Data Management Support.